 "The Positive Ones" breast cancer support group and "Walking Forward" gynecologic cancer support group, and L.E.A.P. - Lymphedema Education and Prevention support group are available for patients and their families.
 The groups meet periodically in the Hederman Cancer Center.
 Facilitated by professionals on staff at Baptist Cancer Services, support groups focus on helping patients learn coping skills by sharing information in a caring environment.
 Meets in the 2nd Floor Activity Room of the Hederman Cancer Center.
 Contact the Patient Navigator for more information about upcoming meetings of "The Positive Ones" and "Walking Forward."

-Baptist Cancer Services also provides many programs for patients and their families.
-Educational programs are offered on a regular basis on a variety of topics including "Nutrition for Cancer Patients," "Managing Fatigue," "Sleep Interventions," and many more topics.
+Baptist Cancer Services also provides occasional educational programs for cancer patients and their families.
 Additionally, we offer a number of podcasts on a variety of cancer topics.
+See links to available podcasts on this page under the Video and Audio Resources section.